refinedev/refine/hackathon/refine-hackathon-2.md

 - Submission deadline (11:59pm PT Monday 20th July 2023)
 - The winners will be announced on Monday 26th July 2023

-Follow [refine Twitter account](https://twitter.com/refine_dev) for updates and announcements on the hackathon.

 ### Prizes 🎁